VA Disability Blueprint

 Use Disability Benefits Questionnaires (DBQs)

-If one service-connected disability causes or aggravates another condition, such as a knee injury leading to hip pain, you may be entitled to additional ratings, which can impact your disability benefits.
-It's important to gather a strong nexus letter to support your VA claim, as this can strengthen your case.
+If one service-connected disability causes or aggravates another condition, such as a knee injury leading to hip pain, you may be entitled to additional ratings, which can significantly impact your veterans benefits.
+To navigate the VA claims process effectively, it's essential to gather a strong nexus letter to support your VA claim, as this can greatly strengthen your case in the VA Disability Blueprint.

 Discover VA Disability Blueprint's Information Services